MIT Museum: Friday After Thanksgiving (F.A.T.) competition

 Starting around 1997, the MIT Museum featured an annual "Friday After Thanksgiving" (F.A.T.) chain reaction, which was emceed by kinetic artists Arthur Ganson and Jeff Lieberman, who also constructed the last contraption in the giant event.
 Teams of contestants constructed elaborate Rube Goldberg style chain-reaction machines on tables arranged around MIT's gymnasium.
 Typically, each apparatus would be linked by a string or ramp to its predecessor and successor machine.
 The initial string would be ceremonially pulled, and the ensuing events were videotaped in closeup, and simultaneously projected on large screens for viewing by the live audience.
 After the entire cascade of events finished, prizes would be awarded in various categories and age levels.
 Videos from several previous years' contests have been viewable on the MIT Museum website.

 On November 29, 2019, an event billed as "FINAL!!
 Friday After Thanksgiving (F.A.T.)
 Chain Reaction" was held.
 This was to be the final occurrence of the contest, after more than 20 years of annual restaging.
 Both Ganson and Lieberman have relocated (separately) outside the Boston area, and nobody has since stepped forward to continue organizing the competition.

+After Dark

+The MIT Museum offers its monthly After Dark series of events, featuring "a lively evening of entertainment, science, and tinkering for the 18+ crowd".
+Live demonstrations, talks, and hands-on interactions and artistic creations are accompanied by live music, a cash bar (with both alcoholic and nonalcoholic flavors), and food for sale by different invited caterers.